 Artists: Put On Your Own Oxygen Mask First

-Let me start with this: A lot of stories get posted during this awareness month about art’s benefits for mental health.
-I love to see it, because this concept is at the center of much of my research and practice.
+As I write this, it’s Mental Health Awareness Month.
+A lot of stories get posted during this month about art’s benefits for mental health—a concept that’s core to much of my research and practice.

-But I’ll tell you that it also worries me.
+But I have to tell you: it also worries me.
 Because sometimes the enthusiasm for art’s health impacts can create a sense that art is an intrinsically helpful activity: like the more you do it, the healthier you’ll be.
 By this logic, the people who make art the most would be the healthiest among us, right?

 And that idea erases the lived experience of many artists.